Pro

 }

-If you do not want to enable form collection, you can still use the older webhook-based setup with Webhooks by Zapier.
+If you prefer not to keep form collection enabled, you can still use the older webhook-based setup with Webhooks by Zapier.

 Webhook Setup